 Learn what makes insects special by playing games and looking for insects under logs or in the prairie.

-- Animal Actions (Ages 6-8, available all year)
+- Active Animals (Ages 6-9, available all year)

 Leaping, slithering, climbing and trotting are some of the movements the group will try as they imitate animal actions.
 This theme will keep the liveliest of groups engaged and challenged.

 - Games & Relays (Ages 6-9, available April-October)

 Play a wide variety of hiding, tag and skill-based games on the trails and lawn areas of Heller.
 Guests will learn games they can play for a lifetime.

 Discover the incredible way your senses react in the dark and learn all about the animals that are most active at night with engaging games and activities.
 End your evening with a campfire and s’mores.
 Parties begin between 6-8pm.

 $235 (15 children maximum)

 - Geocaching (Ages 8-12, available all year)

 Use GPS units to navigate trails and find clues hidden in the forest and prairies.
 Geocaching can be done almost anywhere in the world for free!
 Give your guests the basics of this exciting activity that can last a lifetime.

 Applications are processed on a first-come, first-served basis.
 A resident may not be the applicant and/or payee for a room rental for a non-resident.